What is Translation Memory? Complete Guide to TM [2026]

 - Productivity gains of 10-60% depending on content type and repetition

-- Significant cost savings through match-based pricing discounts
+- Real cost savings through match-based pricing discounts

 - TMX is the universal exchange format for TM portability between tools